 The Importance of Israel for Theology

 One major reason that the history of Israel is important is because it shows what life is like in a post-Fall world.
 Israel’s failings are all too familiar to us because they illustrate our failures as well.
-Israel’s history also shows us that God is the ultimate realist: although He has laid down a good design in Creation, God also knows that humanity has broken His design through sin.
-God often accommodates His laws to the reality of sinful people living in a world afflicted by the curse of Genesis three.
+Israel’s history also shows us that God is the ultimate realist: although He has laid down a good design in creation, God also knows that humanity has broken His design through sin.
+God often accommodates His laws to the reality of sinful people living in a world afflicted by the curse of Genesis 3.
 The history of Israel upholds God’s emphasis on the fully equality of men and women before God, albeit in ways that may seem strange to modern Western ears.
-Societies in the Ancient Near East (ANE) were drastically different than modern, liberal democracies.
+Societies in the ancient Near East (ANE) were drastically different than modern, liberal democracies.
 So God interacts with His people in a particular way because they are living within a particular culture and time period.

 The Equality of Men and Women in Ancient Israel

 Although some modern, Western people scorn the Old Testament because of its portrayal of women, the Hebrew Scriptures actually uphold the teaching of Genesis 1—that women are created in the image of God.
 Genesis 1 was part of the Hebrew Scriptures and so the implications of both men and women being made in God’s image should not have been missed.